If you missed the Windows 10 keynote then you missed more than you can possibly imagine.

 Cortana also has the ability to search across multiple sources for information.
 Whether from the files in your PC, content in your One Drive cloud storage, or elsewhere, Cortana can retrieve that information for you.

-Cortana can also be instructed to perform tasks, such as set a reminder, or, dictate an email.
-(Check the 35 minute mark for that great feature.)
+Cortana can also be instructed to perform tasks, such as setting a reminder, or, dictate an email.
+(Check the 35-minute mark for that great feature.)